mfrmr includes a bounded implementation of the

 summary(recovery_review), thenrecovery_review$condition_reporting_notesandrecovery_review$condition_review, thenrecovery_review$diagnostic_reporting_notesandrecovery_review$diagnostic_reviewwhen optional diagnostics were retained, thenplot(recovery_review, type = "status"), thenplot(recovery_review, type = "metrics", metric = "rmse").

-The following routes are validated for bounded GPCM:
+The following bounded-GPCM routes are documented and

 -